hmrc/hmrc-mongo/README.md

 ## Transactions

 The trait `uk.gov.hmrc.mongo.transaction.Transactions` fills the gap of providing `withTransaction` (as available for the java sync driver) for mongo-scala.
-It may be removed when this is supported by the native driver.
+It may be removed when this is supported by the official driver.

 First confirm whether you actually need to use transactions, they will incur a performance cost.

-If you don't need to use an existing Session, it is preferrable to use `withSessionAndTransaction`.
+If you don't need to use an existing Session, it is preferrable to use `withSessionAndTransaction` which will provide you a session to use.

 You will need to provide an implicit `TransactionConfiguration`.
-We recommend using `TransactionConfiguration.strict` for causal consistency, but you can provide your own if you do not need such a strict configuation.
+We recommend using `TransactionConfiguration.strict` for causal consistency, but you can provide your own if you do not need such a strict configuration.

-It is also recommended to stick with the `Future` rather than the `Observable` abstraction, since we have noticed a few gotchas with the `Observable` - e.g. some db functions return `Publisher[Void]` which silently ignore any further monadic steps, and not all exceptions are bubbled up leading to timeouts.
+It is also recommended to use the `Future` rather than the `Observable` abstraction, since we have noticed a few gotchas with the `Observable` - e.g. some db functions return `Publisher[Void]` which silently ignore any further monadic steps, and not all exceptions bubble up leading to timeouts.

 e.g.